-24-hour care without an agency
+24-hour care without an agency - legal, affordable and self-organized

 Stella is looking for 24-hour care for her beloved mother Erika.
 An agency could help her, but she hesitates: